emerge-ehri/sphinxcontrib-excel-table/README.rst

        :file: path/to/file.xlsx
        :sheet: Sheet2

-Note this contrib can only display one sheet in one excel-table directive, but you can display different sheet in one excel in different directives.
+Note this contrib can only display one sheet in one excel-table-plus directive, but you can display different sheet in one excel in different directives.

 **rows (optional)**